Argyle diamond mine: Economics

 The Argyle diamond mine was economically feasible because its large reserves and high-grade ore offset a low average diamond value.
 The estimated value of Argyle diamond production was only US$7 per carat ($35/g); this compared to values of $70 per carat ($350/g) for diamonds produced at the Diavik mine and US$170 per carat ($850/g) at the Ekati mine, both in Canada.
 However, Argyle had two to four times the concentration of diamonds (ore grade) of these mines.
 This made extraction economically feasible, as mine costs are mostly related to the amount of ore processed, not the amount of diamond extracted.

 Underground expansion

 In 2005, Rio Tinto was given the go-ahead to a future expansion project, moving it from an open pit to an underground mine.
 This plan was postponed; in September 2010 Rio Tinto announced fresh plans to develop an underground mine beneath the existing pit, increasing annual production to 9 million tonnes of ore.
 The project was completed by 2013, however with more expensive operations to run deeper mining, the mining costs soon began to outweigh the diamond yield.

-The project was predominantly an underground construction requiring high-quality development and engineering excellence.
-The Block Cave operated until the end of 2020 using the latest in mining technology, including Sandvik's auto mining technology.

 Closure

-The mine stopped production on 3 November 2020 after producing approximately 865 million carats with remaining ores processed for the next six months followed by a decade of restoration in conjunction with the traditional owners of the lands.
+Following an announcement in 2018 that it was no longer economically viable, the mine stopped production on 3 November 2020 after producing approximately 865 million carats with remaining ores processed for the next six months followed by a decade of restoration in conjunction with the traditional owners of the lands.
+Sales of the final diamonds mined continued into 2022 in both Australia and the United States.